Woolwich, New South Wales: Politics

 Woolwich has been part of the federal Division of Bennelong since 2024.
-This seat was won by Jerome Laxale of the Australian Labor Party at the 2025 Federal Election.
+This seat was won by Jerome Laxale of the Australian Labor Party at the 2025 federal election.
 Prior to that, Woolwich was in the federal electoral division of North Sydney.
 The former Treasurer of Australia Joe Hockey, held this seat from the 1996 federal election to 2015.

 For NSW state elections, Woolwich is in the Electoral district of Lane Cove.
-As of 2003 this seat is held by Liberal MP Anthony Roberts, who was last re-elected in the 2007 state election except for the March 2011 NSW State election.
+As of 2023 this seat is held by Liberal MP Anthony Roberts.